sjparsons/custom-actions-docs/README.md

 # Custom Actions

-<sup>**Last edit:** 8/21/2019</sup>
+<sup>**Last edit:** 8/23/2019</sup>

 # :warning: WIP DOCS

-> Availability: We're building functions with the same proven expertise and rock-solid foundations you expect from Braintree.
-Take a look at our documentation preview to get a jump start on what you'll make with functions.
+> Availability: We're building Custom Actions with the same proven expertise and rock-solid foundations you expect from Braintree.
 >
 > Email functions-requests@braintreepayments.com to learn more.